rblades/dhworkbook_master/docs/supporting materials/git-rstudio.md

 10. Back in RStudio, click on the 'more' gearwheel on the Git tab.

 11. Select shell (you could do this from the command line too, when you're in your project folder).
-This will open up a box into which you can type commands; we're going to tell Git the location of our remote repository, add that info into the config, and do two pulls.
+This will open up a box into which you can type commands; we're going to tell git the location of our remote repository, add that info into the config, and do two pulls.

 12. Open shell and execute the following commands: